10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 Gas

 Gas-powered models are the clear winners when it comes to portability.
-While they often weigh more, they don’t use a power cord, so they’re good for situations where you won’t have easy access to power.
-The models with the most power are all gas-powered, so if you’re looking for something for industrial or construction use, you’ll want to get a gas-powered concrete saw.
+While they often weigh more, they don’t use a power cord, so they’re suitable for situations where you won’t have easy access to power.
+The models with the most power are all gas-powered, so if you’re looking for something for industrial or construction use, you’ll want a gas-powered concrete saw.

 More power also means more speed in the same job relative to an electric model, so gas-powered is the way to go if speed is of the essence.